Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 The Results

-• Week 2: No change, but no further decline either
+• Week 2: no change, but no further decline either

-• Week 4: First new leaf appeared!
+• Week 4: first new leaf appeared!

-• Week 8: Plant fully stabilized with multiple new leaves
+• Week 8: plant fully stabilized with multiple new leaves

 • Total leaves lost: 6

-• Insurance cuttings: All 3 successfully rooted
+• Insurance cuttings: all 3 successfully rooted

 What I Learned

-The biggest lesson: When leaves wilt, check the soil BEFORE adding more water.
+The biggest lesson: when leaves wilt, check the soil BEFORE adding more water.
 My instinct to water a wilting plant almost killed it.
-Now I always do the “finger test”—stick my finger 2-3 inches into the soil.
+Now I always do the “finger test” — stick my finger 2–3 inches into the soil.
 If it’s moist at all, I don’t water.

 Root Rot Severity and Success Rate